A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 Sons in whom is no faithfulness.’”

-It is not yet apparent to me why Dr. Belcher is spinning his “a heart willing to obey” narrative.
+It is not yet apparent to me why Dr. Belcher is spinning his “a heart willing to obey” fantasy.

 One other item concerning “…to keep them from sin.”
 If at any time the OT Jews were “[kept] from [sin]”, it was out of fear and not out of love for the LORD.